amandakywong/amandakywong/README.md

 - 🌱 I’m currently learning **to utilise Vue for cleaner more managable code**

-- 🤝 I’m looking for help with **expanding my portfolio to showcase my tech skills in digital healthcare**
+- 🤝 I’m looking for help with **expanding my portfolio to showcase my tech skills**

 <h3 align="left">Connect with me:</h3>
 <p align="left">